catseye/Parc/README.md

 We can take some small steps though.

-First, we can establish a proviso that we only ever expect the functions that are passed to the higher-order combinators, to do a small amount of computation.
+First, we can establish a proviso that we only ever expect the functions that are passed to our higher-order combinators to do a small amount of computation.
 For concreteness, say polynomial time.
-(We could in fact assemble a library of "state manipulation combinators" and ensure those are the only ones that can be used, to try to enforce this.)
+(We could in fact assemble a library of "state manipulation combinators" and ensure those are the only ones that can be used, to enforce this.)

 But that by itself isn't enough.
-If we allow combinators that recurse or loop without consuming input, we can perform arbitrarily large amounts of computation.
+If we allow combinators that recurse or loop without consuming input, we can still perform arbitrarily large amounts of computation.

 So we get rid of `ok` and `many` and `update`, and instead of `assert`, use require the use of `pred`, which always consumes a character before it checks if it should succeed (possibly modifying the state) or fail.

-So [`ParcConsume.hs`](ParcConsume.hs) is a lot like `ParcSt2St`, just with things ripped out of it.
+And the result is [`ParcConsume.hs`](ParcConsume.hs), which is a lot like `ParcSt2St`, just with some things ripped out of it.

 [`ParcConsumeDemo.hs`](ParcConsumeDemo.hs) shows that it can recognize a context-sensitive language, and that the means by which it does so